Home ยป Recipe Index ยป Cakes

 The changes are: using oil instead of butter, more cocoa powder, and substituting the milk for sour cream.

-The changes were: a lighter softer cake, with a finer crumb.
+The results: a lighter softer cake, with a finer crumb.
 If you wish to have a tighter crumb, you can keep the butter instead of oil.
 The milk and sour cream are interchangeable, but I do believe the sour cream makes for a richer cake.

 4 pictures showing how to make chocolate cake. first picture adding coffee to eggs and sour cream, second picture sifting the dry ingredients into the bowl. third picture: whisking the batter. fourth picture: a cake pan on top of a scale and batter being poured over the cake pan.

 The cake recipe is pretty straight forward.
-Mix all the wet ingredients such as sour cream, oil, eggs, vanilla, and coffee together.
+Mix all the wet ingredients such as sour cream, oil, eggs, vanilla, and coffee (or hot water) together.

-Brigadeiro is extremely versatile and you can make it into any flavors you want.
+Brigadeiro is extremely versatile, and you can make it in any flavor you like.

 two pictures showing how to make brigadeiro. in the first picture all the ingredients are together in a bowl such as chocolate chips, sweetened condensed milk, and cream. in the second picture the brigadeiro is already cooked in the pan.